pd2afconverter/pd2afconverter.github.io/pages/rules.md

 # Translation rules

-Translation rules take into account not only a partical SBGN brick but also the surrounding connected bricks - contextual network iformation.
+Translation rules take into account not only a partial SBGN brick but also the surrounding connected bricks - contextual network information.
 By **active entity** we mean an entity that participate in following steps of the pathway/network.
 It is a glyph that has outgoing regulatory arcs (catalysis, stimulation, inhibition) or connected to other processes via a consumption arc.

 ### Catalysis of irreversible metabolic reaction